 - Place the butter in a non-stick pan and melt it on medium-low heat.
 Keep stirring for a few minutes until the butter starts to look brown and develops a caramel-y nutty aroma

-- Turn the heat all the way to the lowest setting, and add the sugars.
-Whisk on the lowest setting for 1-2 minutes to start dissolving the sugars
+- Turn the heat all the way to the lowest setting, and add the brown and white sugars.
+Whisk on the lowest flame for 1-2 minutes, then remove from the heat.
+The heat facilitates the dissolving of the sugars and starts breaking them down for a deeper flavor.
+You are not trying to caramelize or melt the sugars.
+The mixture may look somewhat grainy, don't worry

-- Use a 2" scoop to divide the dough into 8 ~80g balls.
+- Use a 2 tablespoon cookie scoop to divide the dough into 10 balls (if the dough feels a bit too runny to scoop, refrigerate for 10 min first).
 Don't apply pressure onto the balls, just gently pull them together

-- Refrigerate for at least 30 minutes, but ideally 2 hours or longer
+- Refrigerate for at least 2 hours, but ideally overnight for best results

-- Pre-heat oven to 375F (conventional) and prepare a large cookie sheet with parchment paper
+- Pre-heat oven to 375F (conventional / no fan) and prepare a large cookie sheet with parchment paper.
+It is best to use a lighter colored cookie sheet

-- Transfer the balls to the sheet, keeping at least 3" between the balls
+- Transfer the balls to the sheet, keeping at least 3" between them

-- Bake for 10-12 minutes depending on how soft and gooey you want the cookies to be
+- Bake for 11-13 minutes depending on how soft and gooey you want the cookies to be.
+I always recommend baking 1 test cookie first!

 Notes